swassingh/swassingh/README.md

 ---

 #### 🧪 CompliantByDefault & UncompliantByDefault
-**Goal:** Automates SOC 2 readiness analysis with an AI agent, then stress-tests it using an adversarial “uncompliance” harness to surface real-world gaps.
+**Goal:** Automate SOC 2 readiness analysis with an AI agent, then stress-tests it using an adversarial “uncompliance” harness to surface real-world gaps.
 **Stack:** Gemini · Python · FastAPI · Next.js · TypeScript
 **My Role:** Led prompt engineering and market research to map scanner findings to SOC 2 controls, and built **UncompliantByDefault** as an evaluation tool to systematically probe and validate **CompliantByDefault**’s coverage.
 **Impact:** Helps teams quickly understand their SOC 2 posture while revealing blind spots through targeted adversarial tests, making compliance efforts more robust.